HTTPArchive/almanac.httparchive.org/src/content/en/2021/jamstack.md

 {{ figure_markup(
   image="median-page-weight.png",
-  caption="Median page weight",
+  caption="Median page weight.",
-  description="Bar chart represents median page weights", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRUiAdcUCSYyS7cQcQlE9uKeMSacgRudtf4pFRkIKKCt8Nw18qOod6TaAUL7tfm8pUbCPKShEN0jJOS/pubchart?oid=632409641&format=interactive", sheets_gid="984097158",
+  description="Bar chart represents median page weights for the top 5 measured SSGs.
+Next.js is 2,161 for desktop and 1,838 KB for mobile, Nuxt.js is 2,481 and 2,000 respectively, Gatsby is 1,824 and 1,739, Hugo is 855 and 1,025, and finally Jekyll is 612 and 753.",
+  chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRUiAdcUCSYyS7cQcQlE9uKeMSacgRudtf4pFRkIKKCt8Nw18qOod6TaAUL7tfm8pUbCPKShEN0jJOS/pubchart?oid=632409641&format=interactive",
+  sheets_gid="984097158",
   sql_file="resource_weights.sql"
 ) }}

-{# TODO - this figure description should be described more #}

 JavaScript based SSGs have almost 2 times larger amount of resources than Hugo and Jekyll.
 The top one is ~2 MB for Nuxt.js, followed by Next.js and Gatsby with almost 1.8 MB and 1.7 MB.